-I think we agree that your name and contact information are the most important pieces of dental hygiene resume content you have.
+I think we agree that your name and contact information are the most important pieces of resume content you have.

 So let’s talk this week about the next most – the stuff employers really want to know.
 I call this information your EARS, which stands for Experiences, Accomplishments, Results, and Solutions

-Too many hygienists focus their content on a different kind of content that is a close cousin, called “duties.”
+Too many people focus their content on a different kind of content that is a close cousin, called “duties.”
 Don’t get me wrong, duties and responsibilities are the necessary part of what you do.
-The problem is they are what most hygienists do (at least those in a clinical setting).
+The problem is they are not usually all that unique and don’t provide the employer with an expectation of how great you are.

-If you are simply listing resume content that most dental hygienists do, how are you distinguishing yourself?
+If you are simply listing tasks and duties, how are you distinguishing yourself?
 The goal with your resume is to share with employers ways in which you are different or unique.
 Instead of explaining what you do, explain how well you did it.

 Creating EARS Resume Content